JohnQuan-Cyber/VSCode-Azure-CLI-Load-Balancer/README.md

 **Step 3 - Deployment of resources**

-Deploy the Virtual Network, Network Security Group, Virtual Machines, Public IP and Load Balancer into the resource group
+Deploy the Virtual Network, Network Security Group, Virtual Machines, Public IP and Load Balancer into the resource group *Note - You will be prompt to input a password for the Virtual Machines.
+The work around if you want to by passit while still having a password is adding the "--parameters adminPassword='(create a password)' "

 * az deployment group create --resource-group $grp --template-file .\LoadBVNet.bicep
 * az deployment group create --resource-group $grp --template-file .\LoadBNSG.bicep